Optimal bounds for semi-honest quantum oblivious transfer

 \section{Lower bound on the security tradeoff}

 In this section we prove Theorem \ref{thm:LowerBound} (Lower bound curve) by constructing cheating strategies for both Alice and Bob for any oblivious transfer protocol.
-Our cheating strategies both mimic honest strategies until the end of the protocol, ensuring that neither party aborts.
+Our cheating strategies both mimic honest strategies until the end of the protocol.

 Fix an arbitrary quantum protocol for oblivious transfer.
 For each choice of $a\in\zo$ for Alice and $x_0,x_1\in\zo$ for Bob let

 denote the pure state of the entire system at the end of the protocol, assuming all measurements have been deferred and when both parties have been honest.
 Here $\cA,\cB$ denote the spaces associated with Alice's and Bob's portions of that system, respectively.
 Let